dhellmann/pymotw-3/source/textwrap/index.rst

 Hanging Indents
 ===============

-Just as the width of the output can be set, the indent of the first line can be controlled independently of subsequent lines.
+In the same way that it is possible to set the width of the output, the indent of the first line can be controlled independently of subsequent lines.

 .. literalinclude:: textwrap_hanging_indent.py
     :caption: